aebrower/synthetic_patient_data/index.md

-As well you can create easility readible outputs like this:
+As well you can create easily readable outputs like this:
 ```
 Lissette621 McCullough561
 =========================